 Is Jet Lag Worse When Coming Back From Japan to The USA?

-OK this seems a little complicated, so let’s break this information down into different parts, and explain in detail all you need to know about jet lag.
+OK, this seems a little complicated, so let’s break this information down into different parts, and explain in detail all you need to know about jet lag.

 Definition

-Jet lag is a temporary sleep disorder which impacts the circadian rhythm.
+Jet lag is a temporary sleep disorder that impacts the circadian rhythm.
 All the biological rhythms are controlled by the body’s circadian clock, so if you suffer from this disorder, you will show several biological disruptions.

 Symptoms